Pratik007Chaudhari/Pratik007Chaudhari/README.md

 - 📫 How to reach me **chaudharips1998@gmail.com**

-- 📄 Currently working in TCS and Exploring for new roles in Data Science
+- 📄 Currently working in LTIMindtree and Exploring for new roles in Data Science

 <h3 align="left">Connect with me:</h3>
 <p align="left">